cs3217-2223/group-project-sotravel/Sotravel/docs/final-report.md

 -   Log in/Register with Telegram
 -   View all traveller locations on a map (in real-time)
--   Send app-wide notifications to all users

 ## Traveller features

 ### General

 -   Log in/register with Telegram
--   View all nearby traveller locations on a map (in real-time)
--   Add friend on the app
--   People on the same sotravel trip will automatically be friends
+-   Switch between active trips

+### Events

+-   Allow travelers to create events
+-   Allow travelers to RSVP to events
 -   Create and send out event to people nearby, friends only or selected people

+### Profile

+-   Allow travelers to update their profile with social information

+### Friends

--   RSVP to events via telegram or on the app
+-   Allow travelers to view friends on the trip and message them on Telegram
--   User profile page that can be edited

-### Ski Specific

--   View the ski lifts and routes around the area (colour coded by difficulty)
--   Map to take into account elevation
--   Bonus: User can select a desired destination and map can tell the user how to get to destination

 ### Map

 -   Depending on where the user is at, load the correct map.
 Mountain map vs street map.
+-   View all nearby traveller locations on a map (in real-time)

 ### In-app instant messaging